Yemen's Houthis say attacked Saudi border frontline, no immediate Saudi confirmation

 The spokesman for a Saudi-led military coalition that has been battling the Houthi group for over four years in Yemen did not immediately respond to a Reuters request for comment.

+The violence could hamper United Nations’ efforts to ease tensions and pave the way for talks to end the war that has killed tens of thousands and pushed millions to the brink of famine in the long-impoverished Arabian Peninsula nation.

-The Western-backed, Sunni Muslim coalition intervened in Yemen in March 2015 after the Houthis ousted the internationally recognized government from power in the capital Sanaa in late 2014.
+The Sunni Muslim coalition, which receives arms and intelligence from Western countries, intervened in Yemen in March 2015 after the Houthis ousted the internationally recognized government from power in the capital Sanaa in 2014.

+“Operation ‘Victory from God’ is the largest military one since the brutal aggression began.
+The enemy suffered heavy losses ... and wide swathes of territory were liberated in only a few days,” Houthi spokesman Mohammed Abdul-Salam tweeted.

-The Houthis, who have recently stepped up cross-border missile and drone attacks on Saudi cities, have claimed responsibility for an attack on Saudi oil facilities on Sept.
-14, but Riyadh has dismissed the claim, saying the assault did not come from Yemen.
+The Houthis, who had recently stepped up missile and drone attacks on Saudi cities, have claimed responsibility for the largest-ever attack on Saudi oil facilities on Sept.
+14.

+Riyadh dismissed the claim, saying the assault did not come from Yemen and instead blamed its regional foe Shi’ite Muslim Iran.
+Tehran denies the charge.

-The Houthis, who control Sanaa and most big urban centers in Yemen, said on Sept.
+The Houthis said on Sept.
 20 they would halt missile and drone attacks on Saudi Arabia if the alliance stopped its operations.
 The coalition has yet to respond to the proposal.

+The conflict is widely seen in the region as a proxy war between Saudi Arabia and Iran.
+The Houthis, who control Sanaa and most big urban centers, deny being puppets of Tehran and say they are fighting a corrupt system.

-Reporting by Maher Chmaytelli; Editing by Mark Potter
+Reporting by Maher Chmaytelli; Writing by Ghaida Ghantous; Editing by Mark Potter